grame-cncm/faust/architecture/unity/README.md

     - `-ios`        : produces an iOS library
     - `-android`    : produces Android armeabi-v7a and x86 libraries
     - `-linux`      : produces a Linux library
+    - `-source`     : produces an uncompressed folder with the selected architecture and the source files used to compile the libraries
     - `-help or -h` : shows different options and comments

 `faust2unity` script calls five different commands :